aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/rendering/using-truetype-fonts/manipulating-and-substitution-truetype-fonts/_index.md

 Since the procedure described above is time-consuming, it may negatively affect application performance at its first launch.
 However, each instance of **FontSettings** has its own cache, which could reduce the processing time of subsequent documents.
 For example, you can share an instance of the **FontSettings** class between different documents, which allows you to speed up the loading of the documents.
 The following example demonstrates this:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-FontSettingsWithLoadOption.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-FontSettingsWithLoadOption.py" >}}

 In the case when **FontSettings** is not defined explicitly, Aspose.Words uses the default **FontSettings** instance.
 This instance is also automatically shared among documents, and can be extracted as follows:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-FontSettingsDefaultInstance.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-FontSettingsDefaultInstance.py" >}}

 If you are sure that all processing documents require the same font settings, then it is recommended to set up and utilize the default **FontSettings** instance.
 Suppose that you need to use the same font sources for all your documents.
 In this case, you can just amend the default instance as follows:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-FontSettingsFontSource.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-FontSettingsFontSource.py" >}}

 {{% alert color="primary" %}}